Quality of care

 - ‘Your views on our care’ is sent to the next of kin 3 months after death

 - We ask people for feedback in real time when they have visited the main hospice building and are signing out

 - We invite patients and carers (on alternate months) to take part in focus groups

 St Christopher’s Quality Account

-From undertaking regular infection control and prevention checks, getting all kinds of feedback from our patients and their families, to making sure we learn from any incidents and accidents that may happen, St Christopher’s undertakes a wide range of quality improvement activities.
+From undertaking regular infection control and prevention checks, gathering all kinds of feedback from our patients and their families, to making sure we learn from any incidents and accidents that may happen, St Christopher’s undertakes a wide range of quality improvement activities.

 Each year we include information on our quality improvement activities from the previous year and identify our quality improvement priorities for the year to come in our Quality Account which is published on our website each year in July.Quality Account 2022/23 (PDF)

 The CQC last inspected St Christopher’s in December 2019 and rated us as ‘Outstanding’ overall.
 Download the full inspection report published in March 2020.

 A CQC Inspector from the National Direct Monitoring Team had a telephone meeting with Jan Noble (Registered Manager) on 14th December 2022 and the team also reviewed information and data about our service.
 The CQC inspector concluded that no further regulatory activity was required at that time but advised that the position is kept under review and may be subject to change at any time.

 DownloadsCare Quality Commission Nominated Individual Certificate (PDF) Care Quality Commission Registered Manager certificate (PDF) Care Quality Commission statement of purpose (PDF) Safeguarding Annual Review 2021-22 (PDF)